Live the ‘Pura Vida’ lifestyle by teaching English in small town Costa Rica!

 This is a volunteer teaching program, so you will not earn a monthly salary or stipend.
-However, almost all your living expenses are covered by the program, and you will receive an $500 bonus upon successful completion of your program.
+However, almost all your living expenses are covered by the program, and you will receive a $600 completion bonus when you finish your contract.

 Will I be placed alone?